yjumpzhighy/vlm-action/Tuning/README.md

      Prefix tuning created a new encoder for vitual tokens, and its output past_key_values will be inserted into base model's each layer!
 Look at the past_key_values shape(num_layers,2,b,num_attention_heads,num_virtual_tokens, token_dim//num_attention_heads), num_layers is the number of base model's layers, 2 is for q and v concat.
+     In training, only the new added PrefixEncoder embedding has back grad and updated.